 The outcomes of this study will support sustainable agricultural practices for market-scale farmers.
 By identifying high-yielding methods, we reduce the amount of inputs (water, fertilizer, labor, and materials) needed to grow a larger crop each year and increase profits over less-productive methods.
 By tracking the labor as well as yield, we can reduce the sometimes back-breaking work of harvesting and cleaning potatoes.
 Finally, this information will be of interest to anybody who grows potatoes, not just market farmers.

-- Evaluate effectiveness of each method through side-by-side field trials in ten different
+- Evaluate effectiveness of each method through side-by-side field trials in ten different locations.

 - Share results through website, social media, conference presentations, and articles submitted to trade publications.